Tip!: Setting up and using a DVR is a premium feature and requires an active Plex Pass Subscriptions subscription.

 Commercial Removal Notes & Limitations

 It’s important to keep a few things in mind:

 - The processing occurs after the recording completes and before it is added to your library for viewing.

 - The process is CPU-intensive and can take several minutes to complete, depending on the recording duration.
 On a reasonably fast CPU, we typically see a 30-minute recording take 2-4 minutes to process.

 - The recording will show as 100% complete in the Recording Schedule while the recording is processed.

 - Removal is a “destructive” process.
 That is to say, whatever is detected as a commercial will be removed forever from the recording and if an incorrect detection is made, it is not possible to restore the deleted sections.

 - Because of these reasons, the feature is disabled by default.

-Automatic removal of commercials can be enabled for all your recordings in the DVR settings under under Settings > Server > Live TV & DVR in Plex Web App.
-From there, click on DVR Settings, then scroll down to Remove commercials.
+Automatic detection, and deleting or marking, of commercials can be enabled for all your recordings in the DVR settings under under Settings > Server > Live TV & DVR in Plex Web App.
+From there, click on DVR Settings, then scroll down to Remove Commercials.
 This is a global setting and will attempt to detect and remove commercials from all of your current scheduled recordings.

 Tip!: There is the possibility that the last few seconds of a recording can inadvertently be cut off.
 This can be mitigated by padding an extra minute or two to the end of the recording.
 To do so, click on Recording Schedule in the Plex Web App.
 Then click on the scheduled recording you would like to edit from the Recording Priority list on the right.
 Lastly, click Show Advanced and scroll down to minutes after end.